jjshoots/py_template/README.md

 or
 ```
 source ./.venv/bin/activate.fish
-pip3 isntall {your dependency here}
+pip3 install {your dependency here}
 ```

 ## Make commands for convenience